Southern Serbia (region): Modern Period

 During the First Serbian Uprising in 1809, Serbian revolutionaries attempted to liberate Niš in the Battle of Čegar.
 After the defeat of the Serbian forces, the Ottoman commander of Niš ordered the heads of the slain Serbs mounted on a tower to serve as a warning.
 The structure became known as Skull Tower (Ćele Kula).
 After Serbia gained autonomy within the borders of the Belgrade pashaluk, the aspiration of Serbs from the south to join the motherland increased.
 This led to Niš conspiracy in 1821 and Niš rebellion in 1841.
 From 1846 to 1864 modern Southern Serbia was a part of Ottoman Niš Eyalet.
 Most notable Governor of Niš Eyalet was Midhat Pasha, who later became Grand Vizier of Ottoman Empire.

 Region of Southern Pomoravlje was finally liberated by Serbian forces during Serbian–Turkish Wars in 1878.

 The Austro-Hungarian telegram on the declaration of war on Serbia was received by Prime Minister Nikola Pašić in Niš on 28 July 1914.
 This marked the official start of World War I. Niš was capital of Serbia from 1914 to 1915.
 In February 1917, Toplica Uprising broke out.
 The revolt was eventually suppressed by Bulgarian forces.
 Southern Serbia was liberated together with the rest of the country in 1918.
 Dimitrovgrad and Bosilegrad became part of newly founded Kingdom of Serbs, Croats and Slovenes according to the treaty of Neuilly-sur-Seine.

 After the partition of Yugoslavia in World War II, municipalities of Vranje, Surdulica, Bosilegrad, Dimitrovgrad and Trgovište were annexed by Bulgaria, while the rest of the region became part of Serbia under the control of Government of National Salvation.
 The Jablanički okrug region was the scene of fierce fighting between the occupying forces and the Yugoslav Partisans.
 Southern Pomoravlje was liberated by Partisan, Soviet and Bulgaria forces in 1944.

 During communist rule in Socialist Federal Republic of Yugoslavia, Southern Serbia went through extensive industrialization.
 In 1960, Niš University was founded.
-Today, Niš University has 11 faculties in Niš and a single faculty in Leskovac and Vranje.
+Today, Niš University has 11 faculties in Niš and a single faculty in Leskovac, Vranje, and Kruševac.
 Academy of Vocational Studies of Southern Serbia was founded in 2019 in Leskovac.

 After the end of Kosovo War, demilitarized buffer zone was established 5 km within the territory of Central Serbia.
 In this zone, in the municipalities of Preševo and Bujanovac, the so-called Liberation Army of Preševo, Medveđa and Bujanovac began to operate.
 This marked the beginning of the Insurgency in the Preševo Valley.
 The conflict between Albanian guerilla force and Serbian security forces lasted until 2001 and ended with Albanian defeat.